 Authors: Shaen Adey and Fiona McIntosh.

-The sad truth is that, though there is a great deal of mountain-biking to be done on Table Mountain, there is no continuous trail on which a cyclist can clock up good mileage.
 Great efforts are being made to connect some of the existing MTB-legal areas, but at the moment most of the riding on the mountain requires a great deal of zigzagging and repeats.
-There?s no getting away from the fact that the beautiful fynbos ecosystem is an extremely sensitive one, and not really conducive to rippin? it up.
+There's no getting away from the fact that the beautiful fynbos ecosystem is an extremely sensitive one, and not really conducive to rippin' it up.

 Great mountain-biking trails, Tokai Plantation

 The Tokai Forest offers the best and most popular mountain-biking on the Peninsula, with good climbing and downhill, a network of forestry roads and jeep track, and an extensive network of singletrack.
 Another bonus is the shade cover and, to a certain extent, wind protection afforded by the pines.
 With about 500 mountain bikers accessing the forest each weekend, it's a good place to meet other riders.

 A day permit, bought at the gate next to the arboretum for a nominal sum, is mandatory.
 Entry is generally sunrise to sunset.
 Route maps are available at the picnic site entrance.
 Plenty of safe and shady parking is available, with toilets next to Lister's Place cafeteria in the arboretum.
 Although it is bordered by the Cape Point Nature Reserve to the south, west and north, the Tokai Plantation is the property of Safcol and therefore SA National Park Wild Cards do not hold sway.